lcspangler/rest-mysql-openshift-example/README.md

-#### Install and Populate MySQL Database

 #### Source-to-Image Application Build and Deploy

+Create a new OpenShift project for the new application.
 ```
 $ oc new-project rest-mysql-demo
 ```

+Build the project and run unit tests.
 ```
 $ mvn clean install
 ```

+Create the application for the rest service deployable in OpenShift.
 ```
 $ oc new-app openshift/jboss-eap-7/eap70-openshift~http://github.com/lcspangler/rest-mysql-openshift-example.git --name=demo-app-service
 ```

-In a real application, the login credentials should go into a secret instead of a configmap
+Create a configmap for environment variables used by the application.
+In a real application, the login credentials should go into a secret instead of a configmap.
 ```
 $ oc project mysql-demo
 $ database_url=`oc get service mysql -o=jsonpath='{.spec.clusterIP}{"\n"}'`